 Coming from diverse industries and business experiences, they provide leadership and help the management of this community bank reach its potential.

 As CEO, Loren is the key figure in the execution and growth plans for the organization.
-He has a deep background in banking leadership, bank financing, and bank operations.
-Loren has called Helena home since he was in elementary school and has always been very active in Boy Scouts of America.
-In addition to his current Scouting leadership activities, Loren also serves on the Board of Directors for West Mont, Montana Independent Bankers and the St. Peter’s Health Finance Committee.
+He has a deep background in banking leadership, financing, and operations.
+Loren believes that community banks are an integral part of our communities and is committed to making Helena a wonderful place to live and work.
+Loren has called Helena home since elementary school days and has always been very active in Boy Scouts of America.
+In addition to his current Scouting leadership activities, Loren also serves on the Boards of Directors for West Mont, St. Peter’s Health, Sleeping Giant Flying Club and the Montana Independent Bankers.
 When he’s not at work or volunteering, you may find Loren skiing, flying or enjoying the outdoors.

 Previously as the Vice President & Senior Lending Officer of Opportunity Bank of Montana, Mark was responsible for profitability and production of commercial and consumer lending across all 13 bank branches.
 He grew the commercial banking program reaching a $140 million portfolio in 5 years with deposit growth reaching $440 million in the same time.
 Now, as Vice President of Project Development for Dick Anderson Construction, he now oversees $30 million in commercial office space with another $30 million under development.
 When not at work, you will find Mark spending time with his wife with their four active children.